robdodson/robdodson.github.com/source/_posts/2013-09-02-shadow-dom-javascript.markdown

 ## Support <a href="#" id="support"></a>

-In order to try the examples I suggest you use [Chrome Canary](https://www.google.com/intl/en/chrome/browser/canary.html) v31 or greater.
+In order to try the examples I suggest you use [Chrome Canary](https://www.google.com/intl/en/chrome/browser/canary.html) v35 or greater.

 Also make sure you've enabled the following in Chrome's `about:flags`.

 √ Experimental Web Platform features<br>
 √ Experimental JavaScript<br>

-*I believe Shadow DOM is supported in Chrome without experimental flags but we may touch on other Web Component technologies that require them.
-Better to just turn them on now I think :)*

 ## Codez! <a href="#" id="codez"></a>